petrayang2002/InterStatHub/Regression and Correlation.md

 ```

 It is important to omit missing data cases in the dataset.
 Otherwise, R won't run the correlation or linear regression analyses.

-Use = co
+Omission can happen in either pairwise or listwise.
+For pairwise deletion, ....
+For listwise deletion, ....

+The steps are shown below:

 ## SPSS

 Both correlation and linear regression can be run by the Bivariate Pearson correlation in SPSS.

+1) The point-click method

+**Analyze > Correlate > Bivariate > Add variabls > Pearson > Two-tailed or One-tailed
+  > Flag significant correlations > Options > Exclude cases pairwise or Exclude cases listwise**

+2) The syntax method

+CORRELATIONS
+   /VARIABLES=Weight Height
+   /PRINT=TWOTAIL NOSIG
+   /MISSING=PAIRWISE

+The omission method here is pairwise.

+  Another useful link that explains [bivariate Pearson correlation in SPSS is](https://libguides.library.kent.edu/SPSS/PearsonCorr)

 ## STATA